Emili Sagi-Barba: Early life

-Sagi-Barba was born in Argentina, where his father regularly toured and performed, but returned to Catalonia when he was three.
+Sagi-Barba was born in Bolívar, Buenos Aires, Argentina, where his father regularly toured and performed, but returned to Catalonia when he was three.
 He was educated at the Colegio Condal and Colegio Bonanova and his childhood friends included Salvador Dalí and Josep Samitier.
 During holidays at the Catalan resort of Cadaqués, the trio played football together.
 He also played football at school and as a junior with FC Catalònia, before joining FC Barcelona in 1915.

 FC Barcelona

 In 1917, as a 17-year-old, Sagi-Barba made his senior debut with FC Barcelona and during the 1918–19 season he helped the team win the Championat de Catalunya.
 In 1919 he left FC Barcelona to study in Terrassa.
 After getting married, he briefly retired from the game.
-However in 1922 he rejoined FC Barcelona and embarked on a successful career which saw him win ten Championats de Catalunya, four Copa del Rey and the inaugural La Liga.
+However, in 1922 he rejoined FC Barcelona and embarked on a successful career which saw him win ten Championats de Catalunya, four Copa del Rey and the inaugural La Liga.

 International career

-Between 1922 and 1936 he played at least 15 games and scored at least 5 goals for the Catalan XI.
+Between 1922 and 1936 Sagi-Barba played at least 15 games and scored at least 5 goals for the Catalan XI.
 However, records from the era do not always include accurate statistics and he may have played and scored more.
 Together with Paulino Alcántara, Josep Samitier and Ricardo Zamora he helped the Catalan XI win an inter-regional competition, the Prince of Asturias Cup, twice during the 1920s.
 In the 1924 final, he scored a late equalizer in extra-time to salvage a 4–4 draw and force a replay, in which he helped the Catalan XI win 3–2.
 He also played once for Spain, in a 4–2 win over Hungary in 1926.